After a slight delay, we return with part three of my look at Knowledge Zenith.

 The ATE is undoubtedly one of the best KZs but I feel their newest revision, the ATR, has made it redundant in the lineup.

 It has been said that the ATR is the ultimate version of the ATE and I agree 100%.
-Their signature and capabilities and nearly identical but the ATR has received some minor tweaks here and there that take it to the next level.
+Their signature and capabilities are nearly identical but the ATR has received some minor tweaks here and there that take it to the next level.

 Build quality on the housings is improved with the addition of a proper nozzle lip.
 This has made it easier to pair them with a wider variety of tips that help improve their sound and fit.
 Two additional vents have been added to the housing which I feel has made them sound slightly more open at the cost of even worse isolation.